MicrosoftDocs/microsoft-style-guide/styleguide/a-z-word-list-term-collections/p/per.md

 Don't use *per* to mean *by* or *in accordance with*.

 **Examples**
-Find all the topics that contain a specific word by following the instructions on your screen.
+Find all the articles that contain a specific word by following the instructions on your screen.
 Identify your computer by using the procedure in the next section.